 Attachment begins when we are young children and follows us into adulthood.
 When a young child has separation anxiety from their mother, they have formed an “insecure attachment.”
 There are three main attachment styles: secure, anxious, and avoidant.
 Learning how you attach to others sheds light on your ability to initiate and maintain both friendships and romantic relationships.
 Different handbooks of attachment theory and research papers have been written over to explain the concept of attachment.
-Here you will find articles that help you understand the importance of attachment and how it impacts your connections with others.
-Whether it’s your family, partner, friends or even co-workers, an attachment is an integral part of how you relate to others.
+Here you will find articles that help you understand attachment classifications, the importance of attachment and how it impacts your connections with others.
+Whether it’s your family, partner, friends or even co-workers, your attachment style is an integral part of how you relate to others.

-When people are securely attached, they don’t worry about the possibility that their partner or other people will leave them.
-Secure attachment is ideal because you aren’t fearful of being abandoned.
-Infants and children that are securely attached will be upset when their parent or guardian leaves, but they will be confident that the parent or guardian will come back.
-Adults that are securely attached mirror this in their relationships in the sense that they are not worried that they will be left and are generally trusting unless there’s a tangible reason not to trust someone.
+When people are securely attached, they have confidence in their interpersonal relationships.
+Secure attachment is empowering because you are not afraid of being abandoned.
+Infants and children that are securely attached might be upset when their parent or guardian initially leaves, but they are confident that the parent or guardian will come back.
+Adults that are securely attached are generally trusting unless there is a tangible reason not to.

-People who have an anxious attachment style are always worried about their partner or other loved ones leaving them.
+People with an anxious/ambivalent attachment style often worry about their partner or loved ones leaving them.
 Having these sorts of abandonment issues can be exhausting for people and their partners.
 People with this attachment style never “relax” in their relationships.
 Instead, they constantly work to prevent something bad from happening to them.
-Their partner may wonder why they feel this way and try to provide constant reassurance with no avail.
-Anxious attachment may be due to circumstances in your childhood, but it could also be connected to a genetic predisposition, anxiety disorder, or traumatic adult relationship.
+Their partner may wonder why they feel this way and try to provide reassurance but to no avail.
+Anxious or ambivalent attachment may be due to circumstances in your childhood, but it could also be connected to a genetic predisposition, anxiety disorder, or traumatic adult relationship.

 People who have an avoidant attachment style have trouble connecting with others.
 Someone with an avoidant attachment style may appear cold.
-In reality, they’re afraid of being left if they get too invested in a relationship or share their feelings.
-The vulnerability that comes with intimacy is scary for someone with an avoidant attachment style to be vulnerable with another person.
-A person with an avoidant attachment style can either be dismissive-avoidant or fearful-avoidant.
-Since the dismissive-avoidant attachment style and the fearful-avoidant style attachment differ but are both avoidant, some people say that there are four attachment styles, whereas others will say that there are three.
-Either way, it’s important to note the difference.
+In reality, they are afraid of being left if they share their true feelings.
+It is scary for someone with an avoidant attachment style to be vulnerable with another person.
+A person with an avoidant attachment style can be either dismissive or fearful.
+The dismissive-avoidant attachment style and the fearful-avoidant style attachment differ, but are both avoidant.

 How do I identify my attachment style?

 To understand the concept of attachment, exploring various research studies such as a psychological study or approach is very crucial.
-You can identify your attachment style by taking quizzes online or by reading more about attachment styles and seeing which one (or which ones) you resonate with the most.
-Talking to a therapist can also help you with identifying your attachment style or with working through any issues related to attachment that you might have.
+You can identify your attachment status or attachment style by taking quizzes online or by reading more about attachment styles and seeing which one (or which ones) you resonate with the most.
+Talking to a therapist can also help you identify your attachment style.
 Likely, you will be able to identify clues about your attachment style based on previous or current relationships.
-One thing to note is certain circumstances in relationships might trigger that attachment issues.
+Certain circumstances in relationships might trigger attachment issues.
 For example, if one partner is avoidant and the other is anxious, both people may struggle in that partnership more than they would if one or both partners were securely attached.
 You can also read through the Handbook of Attachment: Theory, research, and clinical applications for a better understanding of the various attachment styles.

 Develop secure attachment